In my last post, I talked about how I been relentlessly working on my putting.

 That alone was shocking.
 With the 33” putter I was able to get over the ball so much easier and look down the line at cup more directly.
 That made my alignment so much more solid and the figures backed it up.

 Here was my dilemma.
-I had a 35” putter that I love but didn’t putt nearly as well with when compared to the 33” putter I didn’t want to use.
-The thought of taking my Giannini into Golf Galaxy and having them remove the grip (more than likely destroying it), cutting the shaft down and getting another grip installed (which would come at a price) didn’t sound very appealing.
+I had a 35” putter that I love but didn’t putt nearly as well.
+Compared to the 33” putter I didn’t want to use.
+The thought of taking my Giannini into Golf Galaxy and getting a new grip didn’t sound very appealing.
 Also, I LOVE the grip that came on the G6, it’s the Oversized Putter Grip from Pure.

 Waiting the entire day to get home and make the change was painful.
-I was ready to leave work at 10am when I got the notification the PURE grips package had arrived.
-The switch took no time and all and I sprinted to my backyard to see if what I had been telling myself, this was now my perfect putter, was true.
+When I got the notification the PURE grips package arrived, I was ready to go home.
+Sadly it was only 10 am.
+The switch took no time.
+I sprinted to my backyard to see if this was now my perfect putter.

 It took about 2 putts for me to agree with my assessment.
 I had my feel back and I was rolling the ball beautifully.
-I spent a couple of days getting used to the G6 with the shaft change and then I put the G6 back on the 40 putt test from earlier.
+A few days later I did the 40 putt test again.

 What do you think the numbers were?